fabrezi/SHIP-DADDY/README.md

 - [] Create a logging mechanism for each action (what is similar to log4j.
 Is it `morgan`??)

+### REPORT

+> :DATE: STATUS

+:(08/12/2022): fix the hyperlink.
+The link doesn't open the local path to the html file.
+:(09/12/2022): focus on the fundamentals.
+Make the site functional.
+Keep things simple and minimal.

 ### CONTRIBUTORS

 - mowgli